yankouskia/iframy/README.md

 # iframy
-Library for rendering cross-domain components
+Library for rendering cross-domain components and communication between them